railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 But there was constructive criticism as well.
-Some people pointed out the slowness of the WiFi network and the scarcity of USB install sticks during Installfest, One person thought that the Friday installfest was a bit slow and
+Some people pointed out the slowness of the WiFi network and the scarcity of USB install sticks during Installfest> One person thought that the Friday installfest was a bit slow and
 under-structured:

 > Installfest was slow, and it didn't feel like there was really enough to do